UX RESEARCH CASE STUDY

 Methods

-This required a mixed methods approach- pairing interviews and direct observation with analytics to connect what users said with what the data showed.
-The study included 24 internal users and 6 external vendors across all key segments.
+This called for a mixed-methods approach, pairing interviews and direct observation with analytics so that what users described in their own words could be cross-checked against the data.
+The study covered 24 internal users and 6 external vendors across the segments that touch CFP.

 | Method Type | Description |